pegi3s/dockerfiles/alter/1.3.4/README.md

 # Using the ALTER image
-You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/alter alter -i /data/input -o /data/output.fasta -ia -of FASTA -oo Linux -op GENERAL`
+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/alter -i /data/input -o /data/output.fasta -ia -of FASTA -oo Linux -op GENERAL`

 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the FASTA file you want to align.
 - `input` to the actual name of your input file.
 - `output.fasta` to the actual name of your output file.

-To see the ALTER help, just run `docker run --rm pegi3s/alter alter help`.
+To see the [ALTER](http://sing-group.org/ALTER/) help, just run `docker run --rm pegi3s/alter help`.

 ## Running the ALTER GUI
 This docker image can be also used to run the ALTER GUI.
-To do so, just run: `docker run --rm -ti -e USERID=$UID -e USER=$USER -e DISPLAY=$DISPLAY -v /var/db:/var/db:Z -v /tmp/.X11-unix:/tmp/.X11-unix -v $HOME/.Xauthority:/home/developer/.Xauthority -v "/your/data/dir:/data" pegi3s/alter alter`
+To do so, just run: `docker run --rm -ti -e USERID=$UID -e USER=$USER -e DISPLAY=$DISPLAY -v /var/db:/var/db:Z -v /tmp/.X11-unix:/tmp/.X11-unix -v $HOME/.Xauthority:/home/developer/.Xauthority -v "/your/data/dir:/data" pegi3s/alter `

 If the above command fails, try running `xhost +` first.

 # Test data